Kernel

 ix run set/menuconfig -- make HOSTCC=cc menuconfig

-You need to find all the modules from the list above in the configurator (it has a search!) and add them to the configuration.
+You need to find all the modules from the list above in the configurator (there is a search!) and add them to the configuration.

 ...